h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![prec-recall-visual](assets/prec-recall-visual.jpg)

 A Prec-Recall Curve is created by connecting all precision-recall points through non-linear interpolation [5].
-The Pre-Recall plot is broken down into two sections, “Good” and “Poor” performance.
-“Good” performance can be found on the upper right corner of the plot and “Poor” performance on the lower left corner, see the image below to view the perfect Pre-Recall plot.
+The Prec-Recall plot is broken down into two sections, “Good” and “Poor” performance.
+“Good” performance can be found if the curve is hugging the upper right corner of the plot, and “Poor” performance is when the curve bends near the lower left corner, see the image below to view the perfect Pre-Recall plot.
 This division is generated by the baseline.
-The baseline for Prec-Recall is determined by the ratio of Positives(P) and Negatives(N), where y = P/(P+N), this function represents a classifier with a random performance level[6].
+The baseline for Prec-Recall is determined by the ratio of Positives (P) and Negatives (N), where y = P/(P+N), this function represents a classifier with a random performance level [6].
 When the dataset is balanced, the value of the baseline is y = 0.5.
 If the dataset is imbalanced where the number of P’s is higher than N’s then the baseline will be adjusted accordingly and vice versa.

 The Perfect Prec-Recall Curve is a combination of two straight lines (in red).
 The plot tells us that the model made no prediction errors!
 In other words, no false positives (perfect precision) and no false negatives (perfect recall) assuming a baseline of 0.5.